JulianNicholls/Advanced-React-2018/README.md

 #### Login / Signin

-I have used Login / Logout instead of Signin / Signout consistently across the HOC, auth server and client, because I prefer the complete difference in words.
+I have used Login / Logout instead of Signin / Signout consistently across the apps, because I prefer the complete difference in words.
 I have confused myself, and I have seen lecturers / co-workers confuse themselves and me when there is the slip of the tongue between talking about signin and signup. e.g.

-* HOC header button
+* HOC / Middleware header button

 ### Git client